 \subsection{BPS central charges}

-We have already discussed the global symmetry group \eqref{c+f} of the $\mathbb{WCP}(N,N)$ model in Sect.~\ref{sec:wcp}, so that the $n^i$ and $\rho^j$ fields belong to its representations \eqref{n_rho_representations}.
+We have already discussed the global symmetry group \eqref{c+f} of the $\mathbb{WCP}(N,N)$ model in Sec.~\ref{sec:wcp}, so that the $n^i$ and $\rho^j$ fields belong to its representations \eqref{n_rho_representations}.
 The exact formula for their BPS central charges has the form

 where \(\vec{m}_n = \{m_1,\ldots,m_N\}\) and \(\vec{m}_\rho = \{\tilde{m}_1,\ldots,\tilde{m}_N\}\) are the masses of \(n\) and \(\rho\) fields (they coincide with the masses of $2N$ flavors of quarks, see Sec.~\ref{sec:wcp}).
 Here we use that \(\mathfrak{u}_N= \mathfrak{su}_N\oplus \mathfrak{u}_1\) and consider the \(\mathfrak{gl}_N\supset \mathfrak{u}_N\) charges \(\vec{q}_n\) and \(\vec{q}_\rho\) (instead of \(\mathfrak{sl}_N\supset \mathfrak{su}_N\) charges), since both $n^i$ and $\rho^j$ fields transform under the fundamental representation \(\mathbf{N}\) of \(\mathfrak{gl}_N\).